yldio/yld.io/docs/blog-marketing.md

 # Blog Documentation for Marketing

+This walkthrough is for the marketing team, for a more technical explanation see [here](./blog).

-The automated blog workflow has been designed to maintain the same workflow as any usual medium publication but we’ve added two small (but important) steps.
+The automated blog workflow has been designed to maintain the same workflow as any usual medium publication however we’ve added two small (but important) steps.

 Standard Workflow:

-- Author writes blog post and submits it for review to the YLD medium publication
+- Author writes blog post and submits it for review to the YLD medium publication.
-- Marketing will proof read and request any peer reviews required for the topic
+- Marketing will proof read and request any peer reviews required for the topic.
 - Once the post has been approved, YLD publishes the blog normally.

-New additional steps
+New additional steps.
+(Nothing will break if these steps are not performed but it's a good idea to do them!)

-- Update the canonical link
+- Update the canonical link.
-- Add preview image (Not always required)
+- (Optional) Add preview image.

 ## To update the canonical link

 **N.B.
-The new blog post will be live ~5-10mins after publishing depending on how long it takes for the task to be triggered**
+The new blog post will be live ~15-30mins after publishing depending on how long it takes for the task to be triggered**

-- Go to the new blog post, at the top right there is a settings/cog icon, click here and then click `Edit story`
+- Go to the new blog post, at the top right there is a settings/cog icon, click here and then click `Edit story`.

   ![edit post](./assets/edit.png)